The Drug

 The DamageTo The City

-people died in 2021 from drug overdoses in New York City.
+people died in 2023 from drug overdoses in New York City.

 increase from 2019.

 That’s nearly eight people a day dying in the five boroughs.
 More people are killed in NYC each year by overdoses than murders, suicides and car crashes combined.
-Fifty-seven percent of those overdose deaths directly involve fentanyl.
+Eighty percent of those overdose deaths directly involve fentanyl.

 The DamageTo The Body